05 September 2025

 • You’re leasing an EV: with their exemption from FBT, EVs are much more lucrative on a novated leasing arrangement than purchasing them outright or taking out a loan.

-• You’re leasing a car up to the claimable GST limit: as of the 2024-25 financial year, the maximum GST credit claimable is $6,334, which is one-eleventh of $69,674.
+• You’re leasing a car up to the claimable GST limit: as mentioned, the maximum GST credit claimable is $6,334 in 2025-26, meaning the maximum GST-free car price is $69,674.
 Choosing a car at or around this limit will deliver the highest GST credit possible.

 • You’re leasing a cheap used car from a private seller: these cars may not offer much value in the way of tax savings, nor will there be any GST claimable on the purchase.